Sliding-Scale Fees for Psychiatry Services for Texas Adolescents

 What Is Psychiatric Evaluation?

 The process typically involves a detailed discussion of your child’s medical history, family background, and any symptoms they may be showing.
-It may also include standardized questionnaires, psychological testing, and interviews with the child and the parents.
-This thorough approach ensures that the clinician gains a complete picture of your child’s mental health, enabling them to make an accurate diagnosis and recommend appropriate treatment.
-A psychiatric evaluation is a valuable tool that can provide clarity and direction.
+It may also include standardized questionnaires, psychological testing, and interviews with you and your child.
+This thorough approach ensures the clinician gains a complete picture of your child’s mental health, which allows them to make an accurate diagnosis and recommend appropriate treatment at BasePoint Academy.

 7:00 am to 7:00 pm